 If you handle mackerel the skin on skin contact will kill them.
 Something to do with the natural oils in your hands reacting to their oily skin.
 So a fisherman, according to my fishmonger, will shake an unwanted mackerel off the line without touching it and throw it back.
 These two young fish were caught and handed over to my mum and eaten all on the same day.
 They were caught on the seafront yards away from the house, we had swum early in the morning and that night we ate their extraordinary juicy flesh singed by the grill with nothing but some rock salt and a bit of lemon.
 They look a bit surprised don’t they?
 It was all going so well.

 Sometimes, while swimming, especially in the early morning when I’m still not quite awake, I can feel the nudge of a fish.
 A spray of bubbles accompanies it and I get a ghostly feeling, suddenly aware the sea doesn’t belong to me, that I’m surrounded on all sides and beneath.
 The current is a stealthy thing, dragging me away from the little bundle of clothes on the beach, so that in seconds I am a long way away and no amount of swimming against the tide will work.
 And yet it is such a tame looking thing, the English channel; not ‘real sea’ at all, people say.
-Too cold, too grey, too flat, too English.
+Too cold, too grey, too English.
+Yet I love it.

 Tessa Hadley in her latest novel The Past has a man on holiday in Minehead sitting with his coffee at a cafe, knowing that if it was France or Morocco or wherever there’d be infinite stimulation simply in the mediocre act of sitting there.
 The smell of churros and that bewitching fragrance Spanish women wear, the French man and his cheroot, the feeling of the air, the colour of the sky, not understanding the language, its infinite sexiness.